Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/testing/TESTING.md

 Past activities need to be cleared from the activity list.

 - ![Dummy activity](../testing/screenshots/drop_activity_1.jpg)
-    A dummy activity has been added to the datbase to test deletion.
+    A dummy activity has been added to the database to test deletion.

 - ![Dummy document](../testing/screenshots/drop_activity_2.jpg)